dpuenteramirez/XSS-ReferenceID-Subrion_4.2.1/README.md

 **@author**: Daniel Puente

-**#description**: Cross-site scripting (XSS) vulnerability in `Reference ID` from the panel `Transactions`,  of Subrion v4.2.1 allow attackers to execute arbitrary web scripts or HTML via a crafted payload injected into 'Reference ID' parameter.
+**@description**: Cross-site scripting (XSS) vulnerability in `Reference ID` from the panel `Transactions`,  of Subrion v4.2.1 allow attackers to execute arbitrary web scripts or HTML via a crafted payload injected into 'Reference ID' parameter.

 ---
 # PoC